gtoborges/resume-template/README.md

 #### Options/configuration

-Most of the basic customization will take place in the `/_config.yml` file.
-Here is a list of customizations available via `/_config.yml`:
+Most of the basic customization will take place in the `/src/assets/resume_config.json` file.

-[...write these out...]
+You can add as many languages as you like, as long as you fill the other *json* files accordingly.

 #### Editing content

-Most of the content configuration will take place in the `/_layouts/resume.html` file.
-Simply edit the markup there accordingly
+Most of the content configuration will take place in the `/src/assets/*.json` files.
+Simply edit the json files there.

 ### Publishing to GitHub Pages for free

 [GitHub Pages](https://pages.github.com/) will host this for free with your GitHub account.
 Just make sure you're following the right directions to do so.
-Follow the instructions at the [Vite documentation](https://vitejs.dev/guide/static-deploy.html#github-pages)
+Follow the instructions at the [Vite documentation](https://vitejs.dev/guide/static-deploy.html#github-pages) and remember to edit the *vite.config.js* file accordingly to your repository

 ### Configuring with your own domain name